ENIAC: Programming languages

 Several language systems were developed to describe programs for the ENIAC, including:

 Role in the hydrogen bomb

-Although the Ballistic Research Laboratory was the sponsor of ENIAC, one year into this three-year project John von Neumann, a mathematician working on the hydrogen bomb at Los Alamos National Laboratory, became aware of this computer.
-Los Alamos subsequently became so involved with ENIAC that the first test problem run consisted of computations for the hydrogen bomb, not artillery tables.
-The input/output for this test was one million cards.
+Although the Ballistic Research Laboratory was the sponsor of ENIAC, one year into this three-year project John von Neumann, a mathematician working on the hydrogen bomb at Los Alamos National Laboratory, became aware of the ENIAC.
+In December 1945, the ENIAC was used to calculate thermonuclear reactions using equations.
+The data was used to support research on building a hydrogen bomb.

 Role in development of the Monte Carlo methods

 Related to ENIAC's role in the hydrogen bomb was its role in the Monte Carlo method becoming popular.
 Scientists involved in the original nuclear bomb development used massive groups of people doing huge numbers of calculations ("computers" in the terminology of the time) to investigate the distance that neutrons would likely travel through various materials.
 John von Neumann and Stanislaw Ulam realized the speed of ENIAC would allow these calculations to be done much more quickly.
 The success of this project showed the value of Monte Carlo methods in science.